 Software as a service (SaaS) companies tend to prefer candidates with past sales experience.
 They also favor those with a college education and knowledge of the technologies that they sell.
 If you lack experience and tech background, figuring out how to get into software sales becomes more of a challenge.
-Use the following 11 steps to land your first software sales job.
+Use the following 11 steps to get into software sales and start making more money!

 Many SaaS companies only hire sales representatives with college degrees.
 Depending on the company, you may need at least a bachelor’s degree to qualify for an entry-level sales job.
 A master’s degree is often necessary for senior positions, such as sales manager or VP of sales.